 If at all possible, avoid stopping on isolated stretches of road, especially during the night.
 The exits from Malaga airport and the surrounding highways are known targets for these gangs, as is the AP7 Highway from between Barcelona and the French border.

-While it's a little rich for the council to be hoisting the responsibility for street crime and antisocial behaviour onto tourists, (everyone knows where the hawkers, prostitutes and dealers loiter, why not target the source?) there is a lesson to be learned here.
+While it's a little rich for the council to be hoisting the responsibility for street crime and antisocial behavior onto tourists, (everyone knows where the hawkers, prostitutes and dealers loiter, why not target the source?) there is a lesson to be learned here.
 If you buy into illegal activity or allow yourself to become a victim you are perpetuating the cycle and stimulating street crime.

 Just by being a little more careful you can help tackle the problem for future visitors and for the locals.